First Tournament: Flair Showed, Foundations Needed

 More About The ClubMatch reports, training updates, and what is happening on the coast this week.

-Read more →No kit, no experience, no problem.
-Wednesday training, 6 to 7pm at Colwyn Bay RFC, open to anyone over 18.
+Read story →No kit, no experience, no problem.
+Touch training Wednesdays 6 to 7pm at Colwyn Bay RFC, open to anyone over 18.
 Drop us a line and we'll see you down there.

 Get In TouchBuilt on Wednesday nights, fish and chips, and a stubborn refusal to accept that you have to give up rugby in your thirties.